jxeldotdev/vpn-ansible-packer/README.md

 ## pritunl-ansible

-Ansible playbook(s) to install [Pritunl](https://pritunl.com/) on a CentOS 8 box.
+Ansible Roles and [Packer](https://www.packer.io) configuration to install [Pritunl](https://pritunl.com/) on a RHEL 8 VM and build an AMI from it.

-Also configures a systemd service for automated mongodb backups.

-Playbook dependencies:
-- ansible.posix collection